top of page

 * Participant dignity and growth

-PPM also provides space for spirtiual growth and connections at Tippecanoe County Community Corrections on Monday and Wednesay nights.
+PPM also provides space for spiritual growth and connections at Tippecanoe County Community Corrections on Monday and Wednesay nights.

 Additional resources and outcomes from programs can be found below as well.
-Please contact Amy Brinkley at a.brinkley@paulsplanministries if you have any questions.
+Please contact the PPM Community Supervisor Jake Mahlke at j.mhalke@paulsplanministries.com or call PPM directly at 765-413-0283, if you have any questions.
 Thank you.

 ©2022 by Paul's Plan Ministries.
 Proudly created with Wix